nbuonin/buonincontri.org/index.md

 ---
 ## About Me

-I am currently working as a web development for the Center for Teaching and Learning at Columbia University.
-At the CTL, I work on a team with developers, designers, and learning experts to build tools for faculty to improve learning outcomes for students across the university.
+I am a software engineer with 6 years of experience build web applications for various audiences.
+I currently work as a programmer for the Center for Teaching and Learning at Columbia University.
+At the CTL, I am on a team with developers, designers, and learning experts that build tools to improve learning outcomes for students across the university.

 My technical interests range the gamut, from finding ways to incorporate type safety into my projects, to doing fun things with Docker.